altercation/solarized/README.md

     themselves, as with the monotone \*a\*b values, have been adjusted within a small range to achieve the most pleasing combination of colors.

+    See also the [Usage & Development](#usage-development) section below for details on the specific values to be used in different contexts.

     This makes colorscheme inversion trivial.
 Here, for instance, is a sass (scss) snippet that inverts solarized based on the class of the html tag (e.g. `<html class="dark red">` to give a dark background with red accent):